aaronkcarpenter/Job-Board-Scraper/README.md

-# Jobs Scraping With Javascript
+# Job Scraping With Javascript

 **The job board scraper utilized the Github Jobs API to scrape relevant positions.
 The data is stored on Google utilizing the Google Sheets API.**